— resources for creating crossword puzzles.

 - Cruciverb’s reference page on the various theme types.
 Developing themes is often the most difficult part of construction for beginners.
 This should help you get the lay of the land and guide your thinking.

-While there are free options (see the web-based options below), most constructors use one of two purpose-built standalone apps:
+Most constructors use one of two (paid) purpose-built standalone apps:

 Both obviously have their pros and cons, but the best advice is to just look at their websites and see which you prefer.
 Me?
 CrossFire.